jundalisay/superb/content/en/research/mohammad/quran/sura-026a.md

 15. And We gave David and Solomon knowledge.
 They said, “Praise Allah, who has favored us over many of His believing servants.”

-16. Solomon succeeded David and said, “O people, we were taught the language of birds, and we were given from everything.
+{{< s v="16" >}}Solomon succeeded David and said, “O people, we were taught the language of birds, and we were given from everything.
 This is indeed a real blessing.”

 17. To the service of Solomon were mobilized his troops of sprites, and men, and birds—all held in strict order.